 I Love A Clean San Diego is the San Diego County coordinator of the statewide Adopt-A-Beach program.
 This program is great for groups who want to participate in volunteer work on an ongoing basis that is based on their schedule.
 This flexible and independent programs allows volunteers choose the location, date, and time of their cleanups.
 Volunteers are encouraged to perform at least three cleanups per year.
 While the name suggests that only beaches are available for adoption, there are also a number of inland locations that need cleaning up.
 Visit the Adopt-A-Beach website to learn more about adopting a local beach or inland area.

 Looking for a fun team building event for your employees, or a way to show your company's dedication to the environment?
 I Love A Clean San Diego assists local businesses to coordinate team building cleanups at local beaches & inland areas.
 We provide comprehensive event planning, coordination, marketing and supplies for a small fee.
+For more information, please see our easy to read Team Building Cleanup factsheet.
 If you would like I Love A Clean San Diego to coordinate a cleanup for your business, please contact Director of Community Events, Natalie Roberts by phone at 619.704.2773 or email.

 For a current listing of events, please visit our Calendar.